Law Offices of Jezic & Moyse, LLC.

 Maryland criminal law firm

-Please call our criminal defense attorneys today at: 240-292-7200, to discuss all of your legal needs.
+Please call our criminal defense lawyers today at: 240-292-7200, to discuss all of your legal needs.
 We are available every weeknight until 9 p.m, Saturday mornings, and all day Sunday after 1:30 p.m.
-Our attorneys and staff speak Spanish, Portuguese, French, Arabic, and Chinese fluently.
+Our attorneys and staff speak Spanish, French, Arabic, and Chinese fluently.

 Examples of Criminal charges we can help you with: